 Quite simply, sticky honeydew everywhere.
 If the plant is near a window it will be filthy with it, if near fabric the honeydew will eventually turn black and create almost "sooty" like mould.
 Look closely at the underside of the leaves or on the stems and you will see them as small round or oblong brown discs.

 Spotting small black flies around 2mm long either flying around near the plant, or running over the soil surface.
-The larvae are small worm like creatures, up to 1cm long, it's hard to spot them though as they tend to exist just under the soil surface.
+The larvae are small worm-like creatures, up to 1cm long and thin, it's hard to spot them though as they tend to exist just under the soil surface.

-In 95% of cases you will only have Slug or Snail problems on plants which you choose to put outside in the warmer months of the year, they can still set up shop in your home too though.
-They are quite a big pest both in size and with the amount of damage they do in a short space of time, however they are also the simplest to deal with.
+In 95% of cases, you'll only have Slug or Snail problems on plants that you choose to put outside in the warmer months of the year, they can still set up shop in your home too though.
+They are quite a big pest both in size and with the amount of damage they do in a short space of time, however they're also the simplest to deal with.

-When you water the plant and it hits the soil, you will notice small white flea like insects jumping or moving around.
+When you water the plant and it hits the soil, you'll notice small white flea like insects jumping or moving around.

-As above there isn't really a need for a "treatment", but they can be frustrating if you want to get rid.
+As above there isn't a need for a "treatment", but they can be frustrating if you want to get rid.